We’re often asked, “What are the best writing books?” In this post, we shine a spotlight on our absolute favorite books on writing.

 3. The Seasoned Writer

 You’ve written a lot for a long time and have the mechanics mastered.
 But your writing experience has been centered in business, academia, medicine, law or other utilitarian venues.
-You’re ready to write fiction, or use the life lessons you’ve learned to help others through your blog, but you’re struggling to share your own ideas in your own voice.
-You recognize that your writing is solid, but it lacks warmth and sparkle.
+You’re ready to be a great fiction writer, or use the life lessons you’ve learned to help others through your blog, but you’re struggling to share your own ideas in your own voice.
+You recognize that your writing skill is solid, but it lacks warmth and sparkle.

 What to read: Immerse yourself in books about being a writer and the writer’s life.
 Leisurely read some memoirs from writers who have traveled around the world, from New York to France, and you’ll be startled by how similar your doubts and struggles are.
-Try on a few silly new rituals, like writing poetry by candlelight or stream-of-conscious journaling in the pre-dawn hours to change up your point of view.
+Try on a few silly new rituals, like writing poetry by candlelight, or science fiction when watching Star Trek (The Next Generation, of course), or try stream-of-conscious journaling in the pre-dawn hours to change up your point of view.

 How to Know Exactly Which Books to Read First